 You can get a Ram extended warranty from the manufacturer, or you can get one from a number of third-party warranty companies.
 We’ve reviewed the best extended car warranty providers nationwide so you can easily find which providers are dependable and which should be avoided.

 To get the best deal on a Ram extended warranty, you’ll want to get multiple quotes.
-You can start comparing prices from our top recommended third-party providers below.
+You can start comparing prices from our top recommended third-party providers above.

 Is a Ram Extended Warranty Worth It?

 The Ram extended warranty offers two main coverage options, and repairs can be made at a handful of different dealerships, which is more than some other manufacturer extended warranties offer.
 However, Ram’s extended warranty is still more restrictive than a third-party plan.